acezen3d/AzStandardShadersDocument/README.md

 - Az Standard shaders support and improve properties of KKUSS shaders, see [Compared to KKUSS Shaders](compared_to_kkuss_shaders.md).
 - Az Standard shaders support up to `QualitySettings.pixelLightCount` pixel lights, vertex lights, and spherical harmonics, just like Unity Standard shader does.
 - Unlike KKUSS, where different KKUSS shaders have different lighting calculations (intentional or bug?), all Az Standard shaders are using the same lighting calculation.
 This makes all materials look consistent in appearance across the full range of lighting conditions (from darkness with only indirect lights, to lightness with multiple direct lights).
 That's one of the purposes I replicate KKUSS shaders.
 This allows us to animate the lights in Koikatsu without ruining the rendering.
-- KKUSS shaders did not have a property to control fake indirect lighting, it just mixed the light color with a certain amount (unchangeable) of white, but Az Standard shaders have the property `DummyAmbient` to give users the direct control of the fake indirect lighting.
+- KKUSS shaders did not have a property to control fake indirect lighting, it just mixed the light color with a certain amount (unchangeable) of white, but Az Standard shaders have the properties: `ShadowIntensity` to control the shadow intensity without introducing any additional lights; `DummyAmbient` to add and control fake ambient light.
-- When `DummyAmbient` is black, all the fake indirect lighting will disappear, the lighting result of all Az Standard shaders will be exactly the same as Unity Standard shader.
+- When `ShadowIntensity` is 1 and `DummyAmbient` is black, all the fake indirect lighting will disappear, the lighting result of all Az Standard shaders will be exactly the same as Unity Standard shader.
 - `DummyAmbient` also uses `OcclusionMap`, which is the same as Unity’s ambient light.
 - KKUSS's original `Occlusion` was used to control both the diffuse and specular terms of the real indirect lighting, so if you've used that property you know what I'm talking about.
 Now I've separated this property into two parts, `IndirectDiffuseIntensity` and `IndirectSpecularIntensity`, to make it easier to adjust these two terms separately.
 - I made two versions for Koikatsu and Koikatsu Sunshine to solve rendering problems caused by different Unity versions.
 For example, using KKUSS shaders in Koikatsu Sunshine, the point light is rendered inverted when it has a reasonable range value, i.e. the illuminated area is darker and the shaded area is brighter.
 Az Standard shader for Koikatsu Sunshine does not have this problem.